-This lesson is designed for those keen on healthy lifestyles.
-Students will learn about food groups, what should be included in a healthy meal.
+This ESL lesson is designed for those keen on healthy lifestyles.
+Students will learn about food groups, and what should be included in a healthy meal.
 They’ll also discuss healthy and unhealthy eating habits, while learning and practicing the correct use of adverbs of frequency.

 The lesson starts with introductory questions about healthy/unhealthy eating habits.
 This is followed by an activity in which the student needs to name food groups according to pictures, which are later practiced in a ‘fill in the gaps’ exercise.